dmbb/DeltaShaper/README.md

 1. Start the video camera device in /dev/video0: just `sudo modprobe v4l2loopback`
 2. Start the virtual display and run Skype: run `Utilities/bgSkype.sh`
 3. Login and configure Skype options(through our scripts in a headless machine, otherwise you can just use a VNC connector): compile and run the scripts on `DeltaShaper/SkypeAutomation` as user interactions are prompted by Skype.
-Skype options must be set so that video starts automatically when a call starts; the server node should be set up to answer calls automatically; user should be configured to perform auto sign-in.
+Skype options must be set so that video starts automatically when a call starts; the server node should be set up _not_ to answer calls automatically; user should be configured to perform auto sign-in.
 Note that running `rm -rf ~/.Skype` allows you to restart a Skype initial configuration from scratch.

 ----